HTML-GUY0/Flappy-Bird/README.md

 ✔️ Restart Button – Restart the game after losing.

-✔️ Main Menu Button – Return to the main menu after losing .
+✔️ Main Menu Button – Return to the main menu after losing.

 ✔️ Sky Background – A visually appealing background.

 ✔️ All of these features on html, css and javascript only.